 Lastly, you might rethink leaving a space heater on as you rest if you have pets or children.
 Space heaters will feel hot to the touch, so if your child or pet has access to your room while you sleep, turning it off is even more mandatory.
 Moreover, if they trip on the heater, causing it to fall over (and not automatically turn off), a fire could break out.

-If you’re in dire need of some warmth before or during sleep and you just have to utilize your heating system, our advice is to crank up the heater before bedtime, while you’re able to monitor the machine, and turn it off before sleep.
+If you’re in dire need of some warmth before or during sleep and you just have to use your heating system, our advice is to crank up the heater before bedtime, while you’re able to monitor the machine, and turn it off before sleep.
 Give enough time for the heater to cool down, or leave it somewhere kids or pets can’t get to it.

 Yes, electric heaters with automatic shutoff features are generally safe even when accidentally knocked over or when they overheat.
 However, you can never be too safe, so keep your heater on only while you’re awake and alert.